| Safe Haskell | None |

 byteArrayIsSubsetOf# :: ByteArray# -> ByteArray# -> Int# Source #

-Check that if the set bits of a ByteArray#
+Check that if the set bits of a ByteArray# are a subset

-of another ByteArray#
+of another ByteArray#.

 byteArrayDisjoint# :: ByteArray# -> ByteArray# -> Int# Source #

-Check if two ByteArray#
+Check if two ByteArray#s are bitwise disjoint.

 Folds